KaiErikNiermann/fennec-vscode/README.md

 ### Version 0.0.5

-- Added snippets for most basic lang constructs
+- Added snippets for most basic language constructs
-- Further improvements to syntax highlighting for larger coverage of lang spec
+- Further improvements to syntax highlighting for a larger coverage of lang spec

 ### Version 0.0.6